tensor-foundation/escrow/CONTRIBUTING.md

-# Contributing to Tensor Margin
+# Contributing to Tensor Escrow

-This is a quick guide to help you contribute to Tensor Margin.
+This is a quick guide to help you contribute to Tensor Escrow.

 ## Getting started